Undergraduate Law

 All of our courses are qualifying law degrees, so you’ll be ready to enter legal practice when you graduate.
 Our law graduates have secured positions like senior crown prosecutor for CPS, in-house solicitor at BAE Systems and barrister at 4 Kings Bench Walk Chambers.

-Practise giving legal advice in our on-campus pro-bono law clinic, and discover why we’re 4th in the UK for learning resources (National Student Survey 2022 - Law).
+Practise giving legal advice in our on-campus pro-bono law clinic and courtroom and discover why we’re 3rd in the North West for learning resources (National Student Survey 2024 - Law).

-Find work experience with help from our Law Alumni Association – our community of Edge Hill law graduates.
+Enhance your employability by undertaking work experience and attending networking events with employers and our Law Alumni Association - our community of Edge Hill Law graduates.

 Discover law at Edge Hill University